 - River Adur – views south towards the stunning hillside Abbey at Lancing College.

-- Devils’s Dyke – legend has it that the Devil dug the valley to drown the parishioners of the Weald.
+- Devil’s Dyke – legend has it that the Devil dug the valley to drown the parishioners of the Weald.
 Fantastic views.

 - Jack & Jill Windmills – famous local landmarks that can be seen from miles around.